tycho/nethack/doc/build-mingw.md

 After a few minutes, you can find the game at C:\MinGW\NitroHack-unnethack\install.

-Nearly all of the game's options are set and saved in-game, but if you want to customize characters used on the map, see save files or view dump logs of finished games you can find them all in your user's AppData folder under Roaming\NitroHack.
+Nearly all of the game's options are set and saved in-game, but if you want to customize characters used on the map, see save files or view dump logs of finished games you can find them all in your user's AppData folder under Roaming\DynaHack.

 If you want to create a ZIP of the game, you only need these files (i.e. ignore the *.dll.a files):

- * unnitrohack.exe
+ * dynahack.exe
  * nhdat
  * license
  * libnitrohack.dll